NEDC Baby Counter: 1096

 Thanks for visiting.
 We invite you to explore the website.
 Maybe the NEDC is the right choice for you!

 Dr. Jeffrey Keenan, a highly respected infertility and reproductive medicine specialist, leads the NEDC team.
-He is the center’s president and medical director and a fertility specialist with the Southeastern Fertility Center in Knoxville, TN.
+He is the center’s president and medical director and a fertility specialist with Southeastern Fertility in Knoxville, TN.
 He is board certified in Obstetrics and Gynecology, as well as Reproductive Endocrinology and Infertility.

 Dr. Keenan is also a professor at the University of Tennessee (UT) Graduate School of Medicine and is director of UT’s Division of Reproductive Endocrinology and Infertility.
 In practice since 1990, Dr. Keenan has performed innumerable fertility procedures with outstanding success rates.
+To get to know Dr. Keenan better through an in-depth conversation with master interviewer Hallerin Hilton Hill, click here.

 Carol Sommerfelt, ELD, is our embryologist and lab director.
 Carol has numerous years of experience in the areas of human reproduction and assisted reproductive technologies and has been involved in the fertility field since 1977.
 Prior to joining us, Carol was the laboratory director and embryologist for over 10 years at UT Medical Center in Memphis, TN.